IsaacLiraa/IsaacLiraa/README.md

 ### 😁 Daily Joke

 > **Joke of the Day:**
-> _Why did the developer write a love letter in code?
-Because they were just trying to 'express' their feelings._
+> _Why don’t programmers like to play hide and seek?
+Because good luck hiding when you’re in a recursive loop._

 <!--ENDS_HERE_QUOTE_CARD-->